 sudo -u USERNAME php occ maintenance:mode --on

-Clean up the oc_file_locks table in the database of any records with:
+Now proceed to clean up the oc_file_locks table in the database of any records of locked files with:

 sudo -u USERNAME php occ maintenance:mode --off

-If you notice anything out place, perform a bit of maintenance with with:
+If you notice anything out place, perform a bit of maintenance with:

 sudo -u USERNAME php occ files:scan --all